-The draft policy will be given to all members of the Local Governing Body, and all teaching and non-teaching members of staff.
-Copies of the document will be available to all parents on the school's website and a copy is available in the school office.
-Details of the content of the RSE curriculum will also be published on the school's web site.
+The policy will be given to all members of the Local Governing Body, and all teaching and non-teaching members of staff.
+Copies of the document will be available to all parents and carers on the school's website and a copy is available in the school office.
+Details of the content of the RSE curriculum is shared with parents and carers and available on the school's website.